 You can then access n8n by opening: http://localhost:5678

 Using alternate databases#

-By default n8n uses SQLite to save credentials, past executions and workflows. n8n also supports PostgresDB, MySQL and MariaDB, configurable via environment variables as detailed below.
+By default n8n uses SQLite to save credentials, past executions and workflows. n8n also supports PostgresDB configurable using environment variables as detailed below.

 If no directory is found, n8n creates automatically one on startup.
 In this case, existing credentials saved with a different encryption key can not be used anymore.